paulemmanuel-garcia/ImageLoader/README.md

 #### Import the library

-To use it on your project you need to import the framework.
+To use it in your project, import the framework.
 ```swift
 // Swift
 import ImageLoader